sidxiong/sidxiong.github.io/index.md

 ## About

-I love data related challenges including data infrastructure and data science.
-I enjoy utilizing computer system and machine learning techniques to solve these technical challenges in the real world.
-I had two software engineer internships respectively at Alibaba and Didi Chuxing.
+My interest and experience focus on DATA, from raw to structured, from analytics to insights and inference.
+I like working on data infra, pipeline and statistical data science, and utilize them to solve practical problems in advertising, search, etc.

-I will get my Master in Computer Science degree from Cornell in 05/2017.
-Before that, my academic background was from Peking University in China.
+I got my Master in Computer Science from Cornell in 05/2017.
+Prior to that, my academic background was from Peking University in China.
+I also interned at Alibaba and Didi Chuxing before I came to the United States.

 </section>